 The first robot-assisted surgery done in the head and neck, robotic thyroidectomy eliminates scarring on the neck scar by accessing the thyroid gland through an incision under the arm, called an axillary approach.
 That incision is hidden, not front and center like neck scars from most thyroid surgeries.

-With robotic techniques, vascular surgeries — such as visceral aneurysm resection with reconstruction, and vascular bypass — it is possible to intervene on vessels using small incisions with enhanced precision and accuracy.
+With robotic techniques for vascular surgeries — such as visceral aneurysm resection with reconstruction, and vascular bypass — it is possible to intervene on vessels using small incisions with enhanced precision and accuracy.
 For some diseases, it is possible to repair defects of vessels that otherwise would require the complete removal of the organ or permanent closure of the vessel involved.